History and Mission

 Opening Doors Fairfield County Mission

-The mission of ODFC is to prevent and end homelessness in Fairfield County.
+The mission of Opening Doors of Fairfield County (ODFC) is to prevent and end homelessness in Fairfield County.

 ODFC coordinates the strategies of advocacy, prevention, housing, employment, and social services to ensure that episodes of homelessness are rare and of short duration and that all citizens within the region have access to safe, affordable housing.